stephenkostas/liferay-docs/develop/tutorials/articles-dxp/295-audience-targeting/06-best-practices-for-rules.markdown

 # Best Practices for Rules [](id=best-practices-for-rules)

-In this tutorial, you'll learn about best practices to keep in mind when creating Audience Targeting Rules.
+If you want to create Audience Targeting Rules, you must first understand best practices for creating them.
 Before going through some best practices, you should understand the three components you can specify for a rule:

 - *Rule Behavior*